-The Associate in Applied Science (AAS) Degree, Management Information Systems (MIS) is designed for students seeking a position in an organization's MIS department.
-This AAS provides a solid foundation for employment within the data management field.
-The Degree offers an integration of career specific computer, software system design, general business and liberal arts courses needed to enhance critical thinking, analytical, decision-making and communication skills required by many entry and intermediate MIS positions that do not require a baccalaureate degree.
+The Associate in Applied Science (AAS) Degree, Management Information Systems (MIS) is designed for students seeking a position within the data management field.
+The Degree offers an integration of career specific computer, software system design, general business and liberal arts courses needed to enhance critical thinking, analytical decision-making and communication skills required by many entry and intermediate MIS positions that do not require a baccalaureate degree.

-- Demonstrate skills which emphasize information as a resource to be managed, planned, and controlled in much the same way as other organizational resources. - Substantiate their ability for combining information technology with sound business practices and management. - Evaluate and assess a planned and existing MIS system relative to its strengths and weaknesses. - Effectively communicate with stakeholders orally, . visually, and in writing to determine stakeholders' business requirements, explain how their requirements will be met, and provide ongoing audience-appropriate information.
+- Demonstrate skills which emphasize information as a resource to be managed, planned, and controlled in much the same way as other organizational resources. - Substantiate their ability for combining information technology with sound business practices and management. - Evaluate and assess a planned and existing MIS system. - Communicate with stakeholders orally, visually, and in writing to determine stakeholders' business requirements, explain how their requirements will be met, and provide ongoing audience-appropriate information.